pierre-vigier/Perl6-Math-Matrix/README.md

     my $c = $matrix.conjugated();    # change every value to its complex conjugated my $c = $matrix.conj();          # works too (official Perl 6 name)

+### inverted

+Matrices that have a square form and a full rank can be inverted (see .is-invertible).
+Inverse matrix regarding to matrix multiplication.
+The dot product of a matrix with its inverted results in a identity matrix (neutral element in this group).

 ### reduced-row-echelon-form, alias rref